openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 to implement the design.
 For instance,
  > 1. This requires exposing previously private resources which contain sensitive information.
 Can we do this?

+1. How to best deliver RHEL-HA components to the nodes is currently under discussion with the MCO team.
+   The answer may change as in-progress MCO features mature.
+1. Are there any normal lifecycle events that would be interpreted by a peer as a failure, and where the resulting "recovery" would create unnecessary downtime?
+   How can these be avoided?

 ## Test Plan